The Volcanic Landscape of Timanfaya National Park

 Volcanic cones in the Timanfaya National Park on the island of Lanzarote

 Subsequently, the islands have also developed differently according to their dates of formation and the manner in which hot spots have progressed on the African Plate.
-The islands have gone through a phase of initial expansion, phases of less activity when erosion has been the predominant process, and then phases of rejuvenation manifested in sporadic volcanic eruptions.
+The islands have all gone through a phase of initial expansion, followed by phases of less activity when erosion has been the predominant process, and then phases of rejuvenation manifested in sporadic volcanic eruptions.
 And despite the 20 million year age of some of the islands, the slow moving nature of the African Plate means that these processes have certainly not finished.
 They continue today.
-Indeed, all of the islands except La Gomera (believed to be in the erosional phase) have been active within the past million years, and four have been active in recent centuries - most notably Lanzarote.
+Indeed, all of the islands except La Gomera (which is believed to be in the erosional phase) have been active within the past million years, and four have been active in recent centuries - most notably Lanzarote.
 Lanzarote is believed to be currently undergoing the rejuvenation stage.